champred/UPR-Android/README.md

 * Included Gradle build file
 * Ability to make other changes as necessary

-The subtree can be updated using the command `git subtree --squash -P upr pull https://github.com/Ajarmar/universal-pokemon-randomizer-zx.git master`.
+The subtree can be updated using the command `git subtree -P upr pull https://github.com/Ajarmar/universal-pokemon-randomizer-zx.git master`.
 Alternatively, you can configure the upstream as a remote and use that instead of the URL.
+Commits from the upstream are added to a different branch and squash merged into the master branch.